-The Gardens of Light lantern exhibition draws inspiration from three cultures: the Chinese, Japanese and First Nations gardens.
+This year, the Gardens of Light event at the Botanical Garden is renewed, offering a brand new journey that celebrates the moon.
+This lantern exhibition draws inspiration from three cultures: the Chinese, Japanese and First Nations gardens.

 The Japanese pay close attention to the cycle of the seasons and take the time to admire the subtle or spectacular changes that occur in nature.
 Visitors can explore the cycle of the seasons in the garden’s various pavilions.
 Discover traditional Japanese paintings, walk through gardens set in soft lighting, and listen to musicians on Fridays and Saturdays.
 In the evenings, a soft glow reveals the plants’ colours and textures, and emphasizes the elegance and harmony of the pavilions.

 You’ll then be greeted by the magic of the First Nations Garden on an immersive and poetic journey to the heart of the seasons of life, together with the spirits of the river, fire, forest and wind.